Pros / The user interface is clean and easy to use.

 The Acoustica Digital Audio Editor provides a great workspace to edit your audio.
 The layout and color scheme of the interface are attractive and well-organized.
 The menu ribbon above the toolbar clearly divides the effects, plugins and recording tools into easily identifiable sections, which makes this audio editor easy to navigate.
-The organization of the interface is well-thought-out, and for this it earns our Top Ten Reviews Bronze Award.
+The organization of the interface is well-thought-out.

 Below the audio editing window you will find the file browser, effects chain and FFT analyzer.
 You can add or remove all of these additional work windows at your convenience.
 Also, if you find yourself only using a certain set of tools from the toolbar or you would like to rearrange the toolbar, you can set it to your specifications.
 This interface is one of the most customizable available – it lets you create a workspace that will maximize your workflow.

 Acoustica Digital Audio Editor allows you to add as many tracks to your audio editing project as you need.
 You can edit multiple audio tracks at once and even record using the software.
-Unfortunately, you are unable to record multiple audio sources at once; thus, multitrack recording is not an option.
+Unfortunately, you are unable to record multiple audio sources at once like you can with Adobe Audition; thus, multitrack recording is not an option.

 Acoustica offers a free version of this sound editing software, but its feature set is limited compared to the standard edition.
 The standard edition is less expensive compared to other audio editors in our lineup and provides a solid feature set.
 The premium edition of this software will cost you three times the amount of the standard edition, but it provides quality audio restoration tools, filters and effects that aren't found in either the free or standard edition.
 The standard edition is a great middle ground for both beginner and serious audio editing clients.